 \subsection{Batch-Instance Normalization for DG-ReID}

 In line with our goal of DG, we employ an instance normalization technique~\cite{ulyanov2016instance} to generalize well on unseen domains.
 Similar to \cite{nam2018batch}, we design a batch-instance normalization module as a mixture of BN and IN with learnable balancing parameters for each channel of all normalization layers.
-Let $\mathbf{x} \in \mathbb{R}^{N \times C \times H \times W}$ be an input mini-batch of a certain layer, where $N$, $C$, $H$, and $W$ denote the number of samples in a mini-batch, channels, height, and width, respectively.
+Let $\mathbf{x} \in \mathbb{R}^{N \times C \times H \times W}$ be an input mini-batch of a certain layer, where $N$, $C$, $H$, and $W$ denote the batch, channel, height, and width dimensions, respectively.
 We combine batch normalization (BN) with instance normalization (IN) as follows:

-where the subscripts $B$ and $I$ denote variables with respect to BN and IN, $\hat{\mathbf{x}}$ is the normalized response by mean and variance, $\mathbf{\gamma}, \mathbf{\beta} \in \mathbb{R}^C$ are affine transformation parameters, $\mathbf{\rho} \in [0,1]^C$ is an additional learnable parameter to balance BN and IN.
-Note that $\mathbf{\rho}$ is a channel-wise parameter for each normalization layer of a feature extractor.
-Different from \cite{nam2018batch}, we apply each affine transformation to the normalized responses for BN and IN, which allows batch-instance normalization layers to learn various representations.
+where the subscripts $B$ and $I$ denote variables with respect to BN and IN, $\hat{\mathbf{x}}$ is the normalized response by mean and variance, $\mathbf{\gamma}, \mathbf{\beta} \in \mathbb{R}^C$ are affine transformation parameters, and $\mathbf{\rho} \in [0,1]^C$ is an additional learnable parameter to balance BN and IN.
+Note that $\mathbf{\rho}$ is a channel-wise parameter for each normalization layer in a feature extractor.
+Different from \cite{nam2018batch}, we apply each affine transformation to normalized responses for BN and IN, which allows batch-instance normalization layers to learn various representations.

 However, the training mechanism of balancing BN and IN through learnable parameters is a critical issue that can easily overfit the source domain's styles.
-In other words, the learnable manner forces the balancing parameters to be optimized depending only on styles existing in source domains.
+In other words, the learnable manner forces the balancing parameters to be optimized depending only on styles within source domains.
 As a result, the normalization layers are unsuccessfully generalized at given unseen target domains, as shown in Fig.~\ref{fig:concept} (a) and (b).
 To deal with this problem, we develop our normalization model by using a meta-learning pipeline.